mondaycom/monday-sdk-js/README.md

 #### Trigger file upload process
-Triggers the file upload flow to a specific file column.
-Rejects the promise in case of error.
+Opens a modal to let the current user upload a file to a specific file column.

+Returns a promise.
+In case of error, the promise is rejected

-After file will be successfully uploaded - "change_column_value" event will be triggered.
+After the file is successfully uploaded, the "change_column_value" event will be triggered.
+See the [`monday.listen`](#mondaylistentypeortypes-callback-params--)('events', callback) method to subscribe to these events.

 *Requires boards:write scope*